meese-os/meeseOS-manual/src/development/README.md

 # Development

-This article will walk you through the development process of OS.js modules and packages.
+This article will walk you through the development process of MeeseOS modules and packages.

 1. [Introduction](#introduction)
 2. [Naming conventions](#naming-conventions)